davidjguru/davidjguru.github.io/_posts/2020-07-17-Patching-Drupal-modules-with-Composer.md

 }
 ```

 Composer is in [its branch / version 1.10 in Github](https://github.com/composer/composer/tree/1.10) but there is a 2.x version of Composer in progress and performance tests seem to give it [an incredible improvement in RAM consumption](https://github.com/composer/composer/pull/8850#issuecomment-660306196).
 And these are very very good news -I'm pretty sure-.
+Mike Anello [@ultimike](https://twitter.com/ultimike) has also published an article reviewing the performance of Composer 2 on his drupaleasy blog: [Composer 2.0-alpha2 performance comparison (speed and memory)](https://www.drupaleasy.com/blogs/ultimike/2020/07/composer-20-alpha2-performance-comparison-speed-and-memory).

 ## 2- Installing Composer